jimmyff/jimmyff-website/content/blog/2025-08-01-prism-dart-flutter-color-package/index.md

 To understand what makes prism useful I need to briefly explain color spaces.
 These are systems for describing and storing colors:

-### RGB - The Language of Screens
+### RGB - The Color Model of Screens

-Your phone or laptop screen creates colours by mixing light.
+Your phone or laptop screen creates colors by mixing light.
 Each pixel is made of tiny red, green, and blue sub-pixels (RGB).
 If all are off, you get black; if all are on full, you get white.
 This is great for screens, but it's not very intuitive for humans.

-If you want to make a colour lighter or change its hue, you're just fiddling with Red, Green, and Blue values.
-Worse, if you try to create a gradient between two colours in RGB, you often get a muddy, greyish colour in the middle.
-This is because the math of RGB doesn't match up with how our eyes actually perceive colour and lightness.
+If you want to make a color lighter or change its hue, you're just fiddling with Red, Green, and Blue values.
+Worse, if you try to create a gradient between two colors in RGB, you often get a muddy, greyish color in the middle.
+This is because the math of RGB doesn't match up with how our eyes actually perceive color and lightness.

 Color spaces like HSL and HSV were created to make manipulating RGB colors easier.
 However, they are fundamentally flawed, as their handling of lightness and value is inconsistent across different hues.

 ### Oklab + Oklch - A More Human Approach

 This is the problem Oklab and Oklch are designed to solve.
-They are modern color spaces built around how humans perceive colour, focusing on three things:
+They are modern color spaces built around how humans perceive color, focusing on three things:

 - **L** - Lightness (how light or dark it appears)
-- **C** - Chroma (how vibrant or intense the colour is)
+- **C** - Chroma (how vibrant or intense the color is)
 - **H** - Hue (the actual color, like red, green, blue)

 The magic is that "Lightness" in Oklch is perceptually uniform.
 This means you can change the hue or chroma and the perceived lightness won't change.
 This is a game-changer for creating accessible UIs with proper contrast, and for creating beautiful, vibrant gradients that don't turn to mud.